-$$\theta_a - \theta_f = \alpha (T_a - T_f) + \beta (RH_a - RH_f) \tag{9}$$
+$$\theta{a} - \theta{f} = \alpha (T{a} - T{f}) + \beta (RH{a} - RH{f})$$ (9)

 The optimal coefficients $\alpha$ and $\beta$ minimise the analysis variance and are related to the forecast error statistics.
 They are model dependent and the success of the method depends on their accurate estimation.
 Mahfouf (1991) has used a Monte-Carlo technique with a one-column model, where soil moisture is perturbed randomly in a range of possible values.
 One conclusion of this study is that the coefficients $\alpha$ and $\beta$ strongly depend upon the diurnal cycle (information on soil moisture from atmospheric parameters can be extracted more easily during day time in clear sky conditions) and upon the vegetation cover (over bare soil, corrections are applied to the superficial reservoir and when the vegetation cover is important soil corrections are applied over the whole root zone).
-Bouttier et al. (1993a) proposed a first parametrization of the optimum coefficients, recently generalized by Giard et al. (1996).
+Bouttier et al. (1993a) proposed a first parametrization of the optimum coefficients, recently generalized by Giard and Bazile (2000).
 In order to be used, this initialisation method requires an analysis of temperature and relative humidity at two metres (Navascues 1997); the analysis increments should be zero in those situations where parameters in the boundary layer are not informative about soil moisture, e.g. strong advection, and low radiative forcing at the surface.

 Once the optimal coefficients are derived, the sequential assimilation can easily be implemented in current operational data assimilation systems; however, it assumes linear relationships between atmospheric increments and corrections to be applied in the soil which is not a good approximation for most of the physical parametrizations.
-Another option is the variational method, which seems a priori more suitable to the analysis of soil moisture due to the nonlinearities of the problem and to the importance of the time distribution of observations (surface variables are strongly affected by the diurnal cycle).
-Mahfouf (1991) and more recently Callies et al. (1997) used a 1D-Var approach to estimate the initial soil moisture of a one-column model that best fit observations of temperature and relative humidity during a diurnal cycle.
-Therefore, the optimal soil moisture minimises the following cost-function:
+Another option is the variational method, which seems a priori more suitable to the analysis of soil moisture due to the non-linearities of the problem and to the importance of the time distribution of observations (surface variables are strongly affected by the diurnal cycle).
+Mahfouf (1991) and more recently Callies et al. (1998) used a 1D-Var approach to estimate the initial soil moisture of a one-column model that best fit observations of temperature and relative humidity during a diurnal cycle.
+The variational method was applied by Rhodin et al. (1999) to a regional weather forecast model over a five-day spring period.
+The optimal soil moisture minimises the following cost-function: